-During the three months ended March 31, 2018 and 2017, net cash used by investing activities was \$312.8 million and net cash provided by investing activities was \$31.6 million, respectively.
-During the three months ended March 31, 2018 and 2017, we purchased and sold marketable securities, as part of managing our cash and investments portfolio, including purchases using proceeds received in our underwritten follow-on public offering during February 2018.
+During the three months ended March 31, 2019 and 2018, net cash used in investing activities was \$274.9 million and \$312.8 million, respectively.
+During the three months ended March 31, 2019 and 2018, we purchased marketable securities and had sales and maturities of our marketable securities as part of managing our cash and investments portfolio, including purchases using proceeds received in our underwritten follow-on public offerings during February 2018 and February 2019.